dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 The limitations and requirements users should test for are software requirements, authorization access barriers, flexibility of inputs, desired output capabilities, and sharability of the tools.

 4. <ins>Softwares, DB's, etc that will be used:</ins> <br>
-Although previously mentioned, the requirements for this project from a creation and usage perspective are: <br>
+Although previously mentioned, the requirements for this project from a creation and usage perspective are:
 <br>4.1.
 A Working Computer
 <br>4.2.
 Python
 <br>4.3.
 Python Coding Environment